Last Updated: July 31st, 2020 at 9:21 pm

 Next, protect your eyes.
 When riding, opt for using a visor or protective goggles.
 If it is extremely sunny out, check that your eyewear has UV protection.
 Before you begin each ride, make sure your eyewear is clean and free of marks or scratches which could impair your vision.

 What is our first reaction when we fall?
 We put our hands out to protect ourselves.
-That is why a good pair of gloves are vital when choosing protective gear.
+That is why a good pair of gloves is vital when choosing protective gear.
 With year-long warm weather in Florida, make sure you pick up a pair of gloves specifically crafted for the summer months, to maximize comfort while you ride.

 Finally, choose a good jacket specifically designed for motorcyclists to shield you from impact and abrasion if a crash occurs.
 A leather jacket carrying the CE Approved label, (guaranteeing it has been tested and approved in a certified testing facility), will not only fit comfortably but will enhance protection at the back, shoulders, and elbows.